hoppergee/multi-tenant-support/README.md

 #### Turn off protection

-Sometimes, as a super admin, we need to execute certain maintenatn operations over all tenant records.
+Sometimes, as a super admin, we need to execute certain maintenance operations over all tenant records.
 You can do this through:

 ```ruby
 MultiTenantSupport.turn_off_protection